Cranq-io/cranq-prototypes-doc/blockchain/ethereum/actions/deploy script creator/ceeb0e68-734f-4ff4-aaad-7302710fffae.md

 ---

 Creates the deploy script to deploy the contract using Hardhat.

 ---

-__Namespace__: blockchain/ethereum/actions

 ### Input ports: